w3c/wai-curricula/content/designer/interaction-design.md

 Courses based on this module should:

-* demonstrate strategies that people with disabilities use to interact with links, buttons, controls, as wellas complex widgets, including sliders, tabs, dialogs, application menus, tree views, and notifications
+* demonstrate strategies that people with disabilities use to interact with links, buttons, controls, as well as complex widgets, including sliders, tabs, dialogs, application menus, tree views, and notifications
 * explain accessibility requirements related to input methods, including mouse, keyboard, touch, and voice

 ## Learning Outcomes for Module